Kausta/app-proto/README.md

 app-proto Mobile Repo
-* Standard compliant React Native App
+* Standard compliant React Native AppWithStore
 * By being part of this repo, you accept the License below.